Clatrobe00/README-generator/New-Project.md

 ## Description

-This is my project description
+This is the description for my application.

 ## Table of Contents